 - while doing work-related tasks (even if it’s not at the workplace)

-For example, if you were hit by a car on the way to your workplace, you may not be entitled to workers comp.
+For example, if you were hit by a car on the way to your workplace, you may not be entitled to workers compensation.
 But if you were running a work-related errand at the time of the accident, it will count as work-related.

 The Most Common Work-Related Injuries